 The “All-or-Nothing” Mistake

-One of the biggest reasons people fail is the all-or-nothing mindset.
+One of the most common causes of failure is the”all-or-nothing” mindset.
 Some decide to quit social media entirely, delete every entertainment app, or set strict limits overnight.
-While this may work for a few days, it often creates unrealistic expectations.
-Modern life depends on screens for work, communication, learning, and entertainment.
-When the rules become too strict, most people eventually give up and return to their previous screen habits.
+While it may be effective for a couple of days however, it is often a way to create unreal expectations.
+Our lives are reliant upon screens for communication, work studying, and even entertainment.
+If the rules are too rigid, the majority of individuals eventually quit and return to their former routines of using screens.

 Restriction Creates Resistance